|

 29, 1871)sent(d)30sep71

-Tucker Hall on Fayetteville Street catches fire.
+Tucker Hall on Fayetteville Street caught fire.

 (October 12, 1871)sent(d)13oct71

-Joseph D. Backalan is Chief of Department until defeated in popular election that year by John C. Gorman.
-By July 1871, Backalan is serving as Street Superintendent. erm notes, tele(d)14jul71
+Joseph D. Backalan was Chief of Department until defeated in popular election that year by John C. Gorman.
+By July 1871, Backalan

 1872